core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    - The new option Listen-To-Multicast-Responses is included as an outer option.
 The value is set to the serialization of the CBOR array specified by the 'tp_info' parameter of the informative response.

-      Note that, except for transport-specific information such as the Token and Message ID values, every different client participating to the same group observation (hence rebuilding the same phantom request) will build the same ticket request.
+      Note that, except for transport-specific information such as the Token and Message ID values, every different client participating in the same group observation (hence rebuilding the same phantom request) will build the same ticket request.

       Note also that, identically to the phantom request, the ticket request is still protected with Group OSCORE, i.e., it has the same OSCORE Option, encrypted payload, and signature.